Foodfarmnewstv

 Impact on Local Communities

-Speaking, the Field Officer for the project in the FMARD, Mr. Adanlawo Julius Adekunle, shared his insights saying that “Before we began, we held consultative meetings to identify crop varieties that would enhance nutritional value and provide a balanced diet for participants.
+Speaking, the Field Officer for the project in the FMARD, Mr. Adanlawo Julius Adekunle, shared his insights saying that “Before we began, we had held consultative meetings to identify crop varieties that would enhance nutritional value and provide a balanced diet for participants.

 We incorporated these varieties into our value chain and distributed the seeds to farmers.
-In fact, the seeds and goats were given to the farmers free of charge, followed up with regular monitoring.”
+In fact, the crop seeds and goats were given to the farmers free of charge, and followed up with regular monitoring.”

 The project has been hailed as life-changing, with participants advocating for its continuation beyond the planned conclusion in December 2024.
 A representative of the project’s beneficiaries, Ali Manu, expressed deep appreciation, stating, "We are overwhelmed with joy and have nothing but gratitude for the support we’ve received."
 He also called for the program’s extension to benefit more people in the community.